hantsy/java-sandbox/docs/java14-text-block-improvement.md

 ```

 It will print the following result.
-The second result is a long string without new line breaks.
+Compared the result of the two samples, the second result is a long **single-line** string without new line breaks.

 ```bash
 mvn.archetype:generate.-DgroupId=com.example